 It’s because of this commitment to helping entrepreneurs thrive in business that Wienerschnitzel is passionate about keeping the barriers to ownership low.
 As a result, Wienerschnitzel is an affordable franchise system to own in the quick serve segment.
 The total investment necessary to begin operation of a new Wienerschnitzel ranges from $303,600 to $1,443,000.

-Wienerschnitzel has an entire team devoted to keeping your ongoing costs low
+Wienerschnitzel has an entire team devoted to maintaining low costs of goods

 One of the tremendous benefits of franchising with Wienerschnitzel is that this is a brand that has your back from day one and every day after.
 In fact, the Wienerschnitzel leadership team is constantly looking for new ways to help our franchisees maximize profitability and reduce the costs of owning a business.

 “We try to constantly come up with operational efficiencies to ease labor costs, which in an age of increasing minimum wages, that’s vital,” says JR Galardi, President of Wienerschnitzel.
 “We only roll out new products that maintain a certain food cost so that we know our franchisees can make a profit.
 If a new product isn’t operationally efficient, isn’t fast and doesn’t taste good, we’re not going to put it out.
 A lot of our competitors have sold out and gone public — and now they have to focus on appeasing shareholders instead of helping their franchisees.
 We’re still a family-owned company, and we’ll always be a family-owned business, and therefore we never lose sight of helping our franchisees thrive.”

 We offer a refund contingency on your first license fee if we do not mutually find and approve a new site within 12 months of executing your franchise agreement.**

 Competitors Envy our low food costs